 Tensions rise after Israel blows up tunnel from Gaza

-GAZA CITY: Tensions rose on Tuesday (Oct 31) after an Israeli operation to blow up a tunnel from the Gaza Strip killed seven Palestinian militants in one of the deadliest incidents since a devastating 2014 war.
+GAZA CITY, Palestinian Territories: Tensions rose on Tuesday (Oct 31) after an Israeli operation to blow up a tunnel from the Gaza Strip killed seven Palestinian militants in one of the deadliest incidents since a devastating 2014 war.

 Hamas leader Ismail Haniya appeared at a funeral in central Gaza attended by a few thousand people, witnesses said, while senior Hamas figure Khalil al-Hayya spoke at one in the southern part of the strip.